tomossmith/MS2-MariosPizza/README.md

 * ### Noteable Features

 * ### Future Features

-     There are a few features I feel could be added to the site to develop it further.
+     As this project is an ongoing project and I intend to develop it further, here are a few features I feel that could be added to improve the user's experience:

      <b>Payment Gateway</b>
      I would like to introduce a payment gateway to the site so that customers could pay for the pizza in advance.
 This would be a great advantage for both the store and the customers, it would enable a quicker collection time and also prevent staff having to handle money (especially during Coronovirus restrictions).